-- All employees covered by the Employment Standards Code can access up to 3 hours of paid leave to get each dose of the COVID-19 vaccine without fear of penalty, loss of pay or reprisal.
+- All employees covered by the Employment Standards Code can access up to 3 hours of paid leave to get each dose of the COVID-19 vaccine, including booster shots, without fear of penalty, loss of pay or reprisal.

 - Employers may provide additional time beyond 3 hours per appointment, if necessary, but are not required to.

 - The leave applies to all full and part-time employees covered by the Employment Standards Code regardless of how long they have been employed.

 Employees need to provide notice to their employer as soon as possible and reasonable in the circumstances when they are taking this leave.

 When possible, employees should discuss vaccination leave with their employers prior to booking their appointment.

 Employers and employees are encouraged to be flexible with scheduling arrangements, working together to make sure vaccination appointments can happen as soon as possible, while also minimizing disruption in the workplace.
 This includes attempting to book an appointment, if available, during time scheduled away from work.

 Employees do not need:

 - to provide a medical note or record of immunization in order to access this job-protected leave

 - to disclose any health information about underlying conditions to their employer